← back to writing

 As I mentioned earlier, I started to write more frequently, and genuinely try to become better at it.
 A couple months ago, I met with Chris Paik, who is an excellent thinker and investor.
 He has kept a public document full of frameworks that draw on concepts from various studies.
 When we spoke, he told me the nice thing about doing this is that you can come back to it months, or even years later, and see how your thinking has evolved.

-But I believe the single greatest asymmetry is in relationships.
-In a world where many people are transactional, genuine curiosity and helping with no expectation of return is its own reward.
-And yet, it compounds.
+Of all opportunities, perhaps none offer greater leverage than in people.
+In a world where many relationships are transactional, genuine curiosity and helping with no expectation of return is its own reward.
+And yet, it also compounds.
+A single conversation can matter more than a hundred cold emails.
 An introduction that takes five minutes can change someone's trajectory.
-This year, I helped more friends with important career decisions.
-Watching someone you've been rooting for succeed is one of the best feelings there is.

 Onward